skellis46/slipbox/two women dancing.md

 In 2019, the humanities scholar Alan Jacobs wrote an essay called _After Technopoly_ and, like much of his thinking, it calls attention to the power and value of myth making.
 Jacobs describes how technopoly "arises from the technological core of society but produces people who are driven and formed by the mythical core."[@jacobs_after_2019 p.4] Jacobs' thinking about the mythical core is based on the work of the Polish philosopher Leszek Kołakowski.
 The mythical core represents those of us "who practice moral life by habits of affection, not by rules."[@jacobs_after_2019 p.4] For Kołakowski, the mythical core of culture is those experiences that are not able to be manipulated because they are "prior to our instrumental reasoning about our environment."[@jacobs-2019-after p.3] In other words, the mythical core—a way of experiencing "nonempirical unconditioned reality"[Kołakowski, in @jacobs-2019-after p.3]—is unable to be pressed into the logic of technology no matter our rational capacities.
 For Jacobs, the mythical core is a way out of the recursive loop of the technopoly.

-This interplay between rationalism and myth is a key aspect of Jacobs' thinking.
+This interplay between rationalism and myth is a key aspect of Jacobs' ongoing thinking.
 He argues that technocratic rationalism cannot be avoided but rather transcended: "that there is something better, not in opposition to it, but on the other side of it.
 Something that will in time emerge."[@jacobs-2019-after p.13] This all sounds so easy, perhaps even quaint, but Jacobs also warns that the place for transcending technopoly will be "a hidden place" because if transnational technopoly can hunt you down and root you out, it will; and it probably can.[@jacobs-2019-after p.13]

 In _Surveillance Capitalism_ Shoshana Zuboff also talks about hiding, and her thinking is similarly bleak when it comes to the future.
 She writes of the terrible danger that we become accustomed to either life without privacy or the necessity to hide from being seen.
 She suggests that both alternatives—total transparency or hiding underground—"rob us of the life-sustaining inwardness, born in sanctuary, that finally distinguishes us from the machines."[@zuboff-2019-age Chapter 17.III Every Unicorn Has a Hunter n.pag.]
 Her perspective is that surveillance capitalism has compromised "our elemental right to the future tense"[@zuboff-2019-age Chapter 6.VI The Power of the Unprecedented: A Review, n.pag.].
 This is the right to make moral decisions free from forces that modify and exploit our behavior, and that function beyond our awareness.

 ## Hidden in the future

-_In which I zoom out long into the future to remember a screendance and consider what that might mean for those of us here in the present who make screendances._
+_In which I zoom out long into the future to remember a screendance and consider what it might mean for those of us here in the present who make screendances._

 > [The Robber Barons'] greatest achievement was in convincing their countrymen that the future need have no connection to the past.[@postman-1993-technopoly p.54]

 > On a long enough timeline, everything becomes obsolete.[@millburn-2021-love n.pag.]

+The American writer Stewart Brand proposes that there are "six significant levels of pace and size in the working structure of a robust and adaptable civilization".[@brand-2008-clock p.36] From "fast and attention-getting to slow and powerful"[@brand-2008-clock p.36] the six levels are: fashion/art, commerce, infrastructure, governance, culture and nature.
+Brand writes how the role of fashion and art is essentially to be "quick, irrelevant, engaging, self-preoccupied, and cruel"[@brand-2008-clock p.36] whereas the "vast slow-motion dance"[@brand-2008-clock p.38] of culture operates through centuries and millennia.
+Brand suggests that together these distinct and contradictory pace layers provide internal negative feedback that stabilizes and affords the health of civilization.

+So now I'm going to attempt to zoom out in time to the pace of _culture_ according to Brand's levels.
+It is a level or place where time as chronos operates akin to Danny Hillis' _10,000-year clock_ or _The Clock of the Long Now_.[@hillis-1995-millennium] [^ack1]

+[^ack1]: I first read of Hillis' work in Brian Eno's _A Year with Swollen Appendices_ (1995), but was reminded of his work (and Stewart Brand's) while reading Douglas Rushkoff's book _Present Shock_ (2013).
+This is to acknowledge their influence on this section of the article.

 Those two young people have grown up, lived their lives and are gone.
 They are probably survived by family, but maybe not.
 I am long dead.
 Perhaps the park is still there?
 It is common land so hopefully it has not been developed; but I am doubtful.
 There are parts of the teenagers' phones from 2021 that are still on the planet in some form: lithium, copper, gold, lead, zinc, etc; elemental fragments of devices that once afforded some public dancing back in 2021 during the pandemic that is almost forgotten.
 For the most part these elements are in landfill.
 Those software companies that wielded algorithms to reach through the smartphone to choreograph that dancing are long gone too; I can no longer remember their names.
 They were once so certain and stable; omnipresent.
 Their algorithms disappeared with them, and have been replaced by old mathematics rethought and recompiled.

 I feel none of the vertigo that American media theorist Douglas Rushkoff suggested I might feel if I were to zoom so far out.[-@rushkoff-2013-present] But _he_ was writing in 2013, so what would he know?

 I notice the stillness and slowness, and the absence of sniping chatter.
 In that stillness I remember seeing a screendance by Annie Pfingst and Helen Poynor called _in Memoriam_ that was first screened in 2016.[-@poynor-2016-memoriam] I saw it at the Light Moves Festival of Screendance in 2018; such a long time ago.
-This is a film that—according to Stewart Brand's thinking—is the scale of art operating at the pace of nature.[@brand-2008-clock] The film is kryptonite to the digital platform called TikTok that people once used.
+This is a film that—according to Brand's thinking—is the scale of art operating at the pace of nature.[@brand-2008-clock] The film is kryptonite to the digital social platforms that people once used.
 In the film a single figure inhabits densely forested areas through different seasons.
 I don't remember there being much movement in the body; indeed my key memory is of the tapestry of the terrain, and of the passing of time.
 But that was no ordinary time that was passing, even under the machinations and co-ordinates of the long now.[@hillis-1995-millennium] [^ack1]

 [^ack1]: I first read of Hillis' work in Brian Eno's _A Year with Swollen Appendices_ (1995), but was reminded of his work (and Stewart Brand's) while reading Douglas Rushkoff's book _Present Shock_ (2013).
 This is to acknowledge their influence on this section of the article.